Manitoba Internationally Educated Medical Laboratory Technologist Bridging Program 2018

 Return of Service Commitment (ROS)

-In exchange for DSM’s financial assistance, selected candidates will be required to sign a legal contract.
-Participants must agree to complete the program in the specified time period and to work for DSM in full time employment as an MLT after successfully completing the program, passing the national exam and registering with the CMLTM.
+In exchange for Shared Health Diagnostic Services financial assistance, selected candidates will be required to sign a legal contract.
+Participants must agree to complete the program in the specified time period and to work for Shared Health Diagnostic Services in full time employment as an MLT after successfully completing the program, passing the national exam and registering with the CMLTM.
 The ROS can be fulfilled in the region of current employment (if applicable).

-To apply to the MIEMLT program, you must:
+To apply to the MIEMLT Bridging Program, you must:

 - Have MLT qualifications from another country